alumet-dev/developer-book/src/plugins/tutorial/1_start.md

 ![](github-fork.png)

-Clone your work with `git clone` and open the root directory of Alumet.
+Clone your fork with `git clone` and open the root directory of Alumet.

 You should see several files and folders: